-The .igc file Vali check uses the latest version of the Data Link Library (DLL) file from the flight recorder manufacturer (DLLs are available on the IGC and GFAC web pages), together with a program that processes it.
-Some of the programs below can carry out this check; if in doubt use the Vali function in the IGC-Shell program that is available free on the IGC and GFAC web pages together with the latest version of FR manufacturers' DLL files.
+The .igc file check must use the latest version of the Data Link Library (DLL) file from the flight recorder manufacturer (DLLs are available on the IGC and GFAC web pages), together with a program that processes it.
+Only the IGC-Shell program that is available free on the IGC and GFAC web pages together with the latest version of FR manufacturers' DLL files are approved by IGC for validating .igc files.
 See: